Airtable

 • Plugin system for extending functionality

-Limitations: Smaller ecosystem and fewer integrations than Airtable.
+Limitations: Smaller ecosystem and fewer integrations than Airtable (no equivalent of Airtable's 1,000+ integrations).
 Less polished interface.
 No built-in automations on the free self-hosted version.
 Community support rather than dedicated enterprise support on free tiers.

 Key features: